Category Archives: Botox and Hair

 Botox hair growth before and 12 months after.
 Source: BioMed Research International, Vol. 2020.

-Update: A recent study from China published in August 2020 concluded that Botulinum toxin type A (BTA) was safe and effective at growing hair.
+Update: An August 2020 study from China concluded that Botulinum toxin type A (BTA) was safe and effective at growing hair.
 Some of their before and 12 months after Botox photos of hair growth are impressive.
 30 sites on each patient’s site were injected with 100 U of BTA.
 The patients received further BTA injections every three months for a total of four sessions.

 Update: An April 2020 study from South Korea concludes that intradermal injection of botulinum toxin could be a possible treatment option for androgenetic alopecia.
 It is likely working by inhibiting TGF-β1 secretion from hair follicles.